 In addition to that, you will feel better when your body feels its best.
 Taking care of your body gives you more energy to do the things that make you happy.
 Exercise releases feel-good chemicals in your brain, supporting feelings of happiness and satisfaction with your life.
 You also should not underestimate the boost to your confidence and self-image when you know your body looks its best.
 This does not mean trying to look perfect because there is no such thing.
 All of our bodies are different, but taking care of health, fitness, and hygiene allows us to appreciate the beauty each of us has.

-Learn to be Alone Happily
+Learn To Be Alone Happily

 Do you find that you feel sad every time you don’t have someone else with you?
 Feeling happy while alone is a necessary skill for all people to learn.
-It doesn’t mean you have to prefer being alone, if you are a people person.
-But, knowing yourself and being comfortable with yourself is an important step in forming healthy friendships and relationships.
+It doesn’t mean you have to prefer being alone if you are a people person.
+However, knowing yourself and being comfortable with yourself is an important step in forming healthy friendships and relationships.
 When you are alone, take that time to discover and practice the things you enjoy most.

 Laughter and smiling can actually trigger your brain to feel happier.
 When you’re feeling down, listen to your favorite comedian, read a funny story, or watch a silly movie.
 It’s healthy to laugh regularly.
 If you have a funny friend, make it a point to spend more time with them.
 They’ll probably enjoy having someone to laugh with too.